 Robert Kyle, a multi-instrumentalist and composer, who also just released a new album himself, came in to the studio.
-I was thrilled with Greg’s idea of creating some friction and dissonances which was ultimately where I had planned on going with the vocals.
+I was thrilled with my co-producer’s idea of creating some friction and dissonances which was ultimately where I had planned on going with the vocals.
 Robert played and improvised multiple amazing tracks on tenor and soprano saxophone and some beautiful and haunting parts on the alto flute that you will recognize in the intro of the song.
 I added another vocal track, the mix was done – et voilà!
 The track became a wonderful conversation between the vocals and the wood winds over a very infectious Nu jazz groove.

 This is exactly where not only excellent players, who can sight read and improvise on the spot, but a production team like Greg and Nolan Shaheed are crucial for any record to sound as good as Ipanema Lounge simply does.
 Nolan, whose studio I have been recording in for years, is a veteran trumpet player who has toured with greats like Stevie Wonder and recorded with many others.
 You can hear him on two songs of the album too.
 He played Flügelhorn on One Note Samba and on Sway you can hear his sassy trumpet ad libs that add a flair very reminiscent of Cuban Mambo bands of the 1950’s.